-A prescribed burn will produce some smoke, which contains water vapor, carbon dioxide, other chemicals, and particulate matter.
-In general, emissions from burns are significantly less that those produced from mowing a comparably-sized site.
-Still, steps are taken to minimize the amount of smoke produced and also to limit the public's exposure to it.
-Although a burst of smoke does quickly return carbon to the atmosphere, research suggests that by stimulating the accelerated growth of plant materials, prescribed burns may actually increase the amount of carbon stored in nature over the long-term.
+A controlled burn will produce some smoke, which contains water vapor, carbon dioxide, other chemicals, and particulate matter.
+In general, emissions from burns are significantly less that those produced from mowing a comparably sized site.
+Still, steps are taken to minimize the amount of smoke produced and to limit the public's exposure to it.
+Although a burst of smoke does quickly return carbon to the atmosphere, research suggests that by stimulating the accelerated growth of plant materials, controlled burns may increase the amount of carbon stored in nature over the long-term.